GoldenbergLab/r-project-template/processing/README.md

 ## 1b Processing data (if not using AWS)

-0. Copy this repository as a new repository
 1. Copy your raw data in to the data/raw folder
-3. Eliminate files that are too small.
+2. Eliminate files that are too small.
-4. Proceed to analysis.
+3. Proceed to analysis.